alexriggio/BERT-LoRA-TensorRT/README.md

 Six variants of BERT:

 * **BERT-base**: BERT base uncased
-* **BERTOverflow**: BERT-base pretrained on 152 million sentences from Stack Overflow
+* **BERT Overflow**: BERT-base pretrained on 152 million sentences from Stack Overflow
 * **BERT Tabular**: BERT-base modified to accept tabular features
 * **LoRA BERT - Rank 1**: BERT-base adapted with a low-rank approximation of rank 1
 * **LoRA BERT - Rank 8**: BERT-base adapted with a low-rank approximation of rank 8